scmacdon/AWSBlog/README.md

-# Using the Amazon DynamoDB Enhanced Client within a Spring Boot application
+# Using the DynamoDB enhanced client within a Spring Boot application

-You can develop a data submission application by using AWS Services (Amazon DynamoDB, Amazon Simple Notification Service, and AWS Elastic Beanstalk) and Spring Boot.
+You can develop a data submission application by using Amazon DynamoDB, Amazon Simple Notification Service (Amazon SNS), AWS Elastic Beanstalk, and Spring Boot.
 This application uses the DynamoDB enhanced client (**software.amazon.awssdk.enhanced.dynamodb.DynamoDbEnhancedClient**) to submit data to a DynamoDB table.
-After the DynamoDB table is updated, a text message is sent to notify a user by using the Amazon Simple Notification Service.
+After the DynamoDB table is updated, the application uses Amazon SNS to send a text message to notify a user.
 This application also uses Spring Boot APIs to build a model, views, and a controller.

 The DynamoDB enhanced client lets you map your client-side classes to Amazon DynamoDB tables.
 To use the DynamoDB enhanced client, you define the relationship between items in a DynamoDB table and their corresponding object instances in your code.
+The DynamoDB enhanced client enables you to do the following:

+* Access your tables
-The DynamoDB enhanced client enables you to access your tables; perform various create, read, update, and delete (CRUD) operations; and execute queries.
+* Perform various create, read, update, and delete (CRUD) operations
+* Execute queries

-**Note**: For more information about the DynamoDB Enhanced client, see <X-REF TO Java 2 DEV Guide>.
+**Note:** For more information about the DynamoDB enhanced client, see <X-REF TO Java 2 DEV Guide>.

-The following illustration shows the application that is developed by following this document.
+The following shows the application you'll create.

 ![AWS Blog Application](images/greet1.png)

-When the Submit button is clicked, the data is submitted to a Spring Controller and persisted into a DynamoDB table named **Greeting**.
+When you choose **Submit**, the data is submitted to a Spring Controller and persisted into a DynamoDB table named **Greeting**.
 Then a text message is sent to a user.
-The following illustration shows the **Greeting** table.
+The following is the **Greeting** table.

 ![AWS Blog Application](images/greet2_1.png)